Diversey station: History

 Diversey station opened on June 9, 1900, as a local station on the original Northwestern Elevated Railroad route from Lake and Wells in downtown to Wilson Station.
 From the late 1940s Diversey became a station on the Ravenswood route (now the Brown Line).
 Purple Line express trains began stopping at the station in 1998 as part of an effort to help alleviate congestion on the Brown Line.

 Brown Line Capacity Expansion Project

 Diversey was reconstructed and renovated as part of the Brown Line Capacity Expansion Project.
 The new station is located on the south side of Diversey Parkway, and the current location (the north side) was preserved and restored (the future use of the restored original station building is currently unknown).
 An auxiliary exit is located next door to the original building.
-It features extended platforms capable of berthing eight railcars, and elevators to meet ADA accessibility requirements.
+It features extended platforms capable of berthing eight railcars, and elevators to be accessible to passengers with disabilities.
 It also retains many of its historic elements.
 On June 25, 2007, the station closed for reconstruction.
 The station reopened with a temporary entrance (located next door to the original entrance) on March 30, 2008.
 The new permanent station entrance opened on August 4, 2008.